How Much Does Youth Hockey Cost in Rhode Island?

 Hidden Costs in Rhode Island

-Rhode Island's small size is deceptive — competitive teams play throughout New England, so you're traveling to Massachusetts, Connecticut, and New Hampshire regularly.
+Rhode Island's small size doesn't reduce travel.
+Competitive teams play throughout New England, so families travel to Massachusetts, Connecticut, and New Hampshire regularly.
 Ice costs benefit from the dense rink network, but registration fees reflect the Northeast premium.
-The good news: everything is within 2 hours, so most travel is day trips without hotels.
+Most travel is within 2 hours, so day trips are common and overnight hotels are typically not required.

 Get your personalized estimate at Hockey Budget.